Places to go if you have time to waste. And you do, or else you wouldn't be here.

 Joel Dunn earns his sainthood by maintaining the Flyfish List archives.

 L.J.
 DeCuir's home page has long been a source of fly fishing links, patterns, etc. It was the original fly fishing online directory, he put it up long before such things became popular.
 Alas, L.J. died on 3/2/03 and we all lost a friend that day.
-(Thanks to Danny Walls for saving this webpage for posterity after L.J.'s death!)
+Many thanks to Danny Walls for saving this webpage for posterity after L.J.'s death!

 The Global FlyFisher is another incredible fly fishing resource.